 1. Digital advertising

 The appeal is control.
 You target a defined audience, measure results within hours, and shift spend toward what converts.
 Search, paid social, display, and retail media each serve a different job in the funnel.
 Search captures demand that already exists.
 Paid social and display create demand and retarget.
 Pair digital ads with your email and CRM data and the same dollar works harder, because you stop paying to reach people you already own.
+A demand generation program ties those channels into one measurable system rather than a stack of disconnected campaigns.

 Treat digital advertising as a system, not a set of disconnected campaigns.
 Set a clear conversion goal per channel, hold a test budget aside, and reallocate monthly based on cost per acquisition rather than impressions.
+For the metrics that should drive those calls, see how to measure marketing ROI.

 2. Social media marketing